 Legally speaking, of course, the issue is moot.
 Any government opposition of the mosque would be an obvious infringement of first amendment rights, and would be roundly struck down by the Supreme Court - if it even made it that far.

-popular opposition.
+What worries me more is the popular opposition.
 Of course many opposed to the mosque say that they have nothing against Muslims in general, and they recognize that not all Muslims are terrorists.
 If they truly believe this, however, it's hard to explain why they are so offended at the idea of a mosque close to Ground Zero.
 The opposition is obviously and shamelessly specific to the religion in question.
 A synagogue, for example, would barely have provoked a media yawn.

 Those Americans who choose to oppose this place of worship, though they may not wish to recognize it, are essentially saying, "I equate the religion of Islam with Islamic fundamentalism."